 Additionally, liquidity providers will be able to generate rewards from trading fees for contributing.
 Key pools will be incentivized with RAY tokens as farming rewards.
 Projects that want to reward users for providing liquidity can also add additional reward tokens.
 When new projects launch, they can utilize Raydium to create a new trading market and provide immediate liquidity to it.
 This way projects can get up and running and give traders a chance to effortlessly buy in.

-As Raydium progresses as a foundation for liquidity on Serum, it aims to partner with other DeFi and AMM communities and provide support to build out their products on Solana.
+As Raydium progresses as a foundation for Solana liquidity, it aims to partner with other DeFi and AMM communities and provide support to build out their products on Solana.
 This will bring both additional liquidity and faster, more efficient DeFi protocols to the ecosystem.

 Raydium offers an avenue for evolution, where projects and individuals can swiftly enter the Solana universe to leverage its distinct advantages in speed and efficiency.
 Faster transactions, significantly lower fees, and ecosystem-wide liquidity are essential if the people, projects, and protocols of DeFi are to evolve.
 We hope to see you on the other side.